Updated: Apr 30

 They call what you own an asset in the financial world.
 Assets are sometimes thought of in different ways by different financial advisors.
 For instance, Robert Kiyosaki only defines an asset as a wealth generating tool.
 He says your home and cars are not assets, because they don't make money for you.

 However, most people do consider a house and cars assets, because you could theoretically sell your house and cars to have cash.
 Basically, you can think of assets as anything you own that has worth.
 Examples of assets are:

 Valuable items you may have such as antiques or a silverware collection

 Cash, both in the bank and the green paper

-You can learn about average and median net worths in the United States here.
+You can learn about average and median net worth among people in the United States here.
 Now if you end up over the median, that doesn't mean you should get complacent.
 I would recommend using the formula from The Millionaire Next Door as a better goal.

 I am not a financial advisor.
 I'm not telling you how to manage your money.
 I am just explaining what I have learned from my own studies.
 Make sure that you make wise, informed decisions and don't just take my word for it.

 Figure out your net worth right now!
 It doesn't take very long.
-You can use Personal Capital and figure out what your net worth is.
+You can use Personal Capital (sign up with this link) and figure out what your net worth is.
 Take what you own and subtract what you owe.
 Do this on a spreadsheet, on Chris Hogan’s site, or on Personal Capital.
 I don't care how, just do it and see where you are!